Viktor-Asenov/HTML-CSS/README.md

-Practising repositories for HTML and CSS.
+Practising repository for HTML and CSS.